jetaggart/meil/README.md

 ============

 Build a simple secure means of communication on top of open standards.
-Initially, we're focusing on private messaging (e.g. email) and social status updates (e.g. group emails/pump.io).
+Initially, we're focusing on private messaging (e.g. email with encryption) and social status updates (e.g. group emails/pump.io).

 Initially email will be the base protocol, with PGP encryption as a